 The sooner you do this the better.
 Compounding interest on a big sum of savings early on can generate an even larger pot.
 This is because the interest you generate initially on your pension savings is reinvested, and this compounding grows the pot - although investments can go down as well as up.

 Transferring your pensions could be a logical solution to never losing track of your pensions again.
-You can now easily combine your pensions on Raindrop's dashboard and have full visibility of your life savings.

-It is always good to speak to a financial advisor if you are in doubt regarding your options.
+It is always good to speak to a financial adviser if you are in doubt regarding your options.
 If you do choose to combine your pensions it is important to note that as with any financial asset your capital is at risk and the value of your pension can go up as well as down.
 Tax treatment depends on your individual circumstances and may be subject to change in the future.